Using the LiveRecorder tool¶

 option is specified.error

-Only save a recording when something goes wrong, not if the program exits successfully or if live-record is detached.
+Save a recording when something goes wrong, but not if the program exits successfully or if live-record is detached.
 This is often used to record automated tests.
 It is equivalent to

 .The individual circumstances which can also be specified are: